 However, in some areas where the weather is extremely cold and dry, it may be best that you install an inline pond heater to maintain a desirable temperature for the pond.
 Nevertheless, an inline heater is a costly option.
 Some Koi Fish enthusiasts will move their prize winning fish indoors for the season to a holding tank.
 This is another good option in extreme winter climates.

-How do you maintain a pond?
+How do you maintain?

 Maintaining a pond might sound baffling at first, but as soon as you get the hold of it, things turn out pretty good.